-Introduction aux mathématiques appliquées et pré-calcul 20S is strongly recommended.
+Prerequisite: Sciences de la nature 20F Introduction aux mathématiques appliquées et pré-calcul 20S is strongly recommended.

-In Chemistry 30S, students will begin by studying the role of chemistry in an ever-evolving world.
+In Chemistry 30S, Students will develop the ability to make informed hypotheses and draw logical conclusions from the various compulsory laboratory activities.
+Strong math, independent study and organizational skills are required to do well in this challenging course.
+Students will begin by studying the role of chemistry in an ever-evolving world.
 Physical properties and changes of matter are compared to chemical properties and changes through a series of demonstrations and lab experiments.
 The mathematical aspect of chemical reactions is introduced as well as the concept of the mole, rules of nomenclature and stoichiometry.
 Other units of study include solubility and organic chemistry.
-Students will develop the ability to make informed hypotheses and draw logical conclusions from the various compulsory laboratory activities.
-Strong math, independent study and organizational skills are required to do well in this challenging course.